© 2018 Boiler & Engineering Skills Training Trust

 Where and what is the work?

-is on the job with a trainer and an independent BESTT assessor to help.
+Is on the job with a trainer and BESTT organized teaching.
 You work through a syllabus, photograph your work and write it up to show you understand "why".

 Our training placements are at heritage engineering workshops around the country.
-You may have to live away from home Mon- Friday but you will get help to find accommodation.
+You are likely to need to live away from home Mon- Friday but you will get help to find accommodation.

 You will learn how to repair the moving parts of a locomotive or steam engine - wheels, cranks, pistons, steam pipework, brakes, lubrication.
 It can be hot, noisy, heavy but when finished is usually very satisfying!
 You will be working alongside very experienced people and in a team.